openstf/stf/README.md

 # STF
 ===
-STF (Smartphone Test Farm) is a service for remotely debugging real smartphone devices from the comfort of your browser.
+STF (Smartphone Test Farm) is a full featured SaaS for remotely debugging real smartphone devices from the comfort of your browser.

 Features
 ===
-- Support Android devices from 2.3 to 5.0
+- Support Android devices from 2.3 to 5.0, including Android M
 - Fast device screen transfer
 - Remote mouse and keyboard input
 - Multitouch support